Dear White Therapist

 Q: Are you going to talk for four hours?

 A: Hell no!
 I don’t even want to hear myself talk that much.
-The four hour event will be broken up into education (me speaking or someone else sharing a testimonial), discussion (break out rooms if the group is large enough), activities, and breaks.
+Each gathering will be broken up into education (me speaking or someone else sharing a testimonial), discussion (break out rooms if the group is large enough), activities, and breaks.
 I am a somatic therapist, so I may include some gentle, embodied movement as well.

 Q: Why don’t you donate 100% of fees?

 A: Another great question, and one I have wrestled with a lot.
 I would love for Salvia to be in a position where we could give away a bunch of money and practice more mutual aid.
 Right now, I am a chronically ill small business owner who self funds reduced rate service fees, so I individually will not be profiting from this.
 We as a collective also donate to change making organizations year round to make sure that we are redistributing resources well.
-The Umbrella Brigade and Cafe Resistance are two highly impactful organizations that are creating safe spaces and providing tangible resources to vulnerable communities, which is why we would like to share as much as possible with them while covering expenses and compensating contributors to this event.
 All content sources for this material have been/will continue to be credited, compensated and/or supported as well.
+If registrations exceed expectations, we will use the extra funds to provide services to people who cannot afford them and donate them to organizations supporting vulnerable people in our communities.

 Q: Are you just going to tell at us and shame us for being white?